 \section{Introduction}

-A basic requirement of many quantum algorithms is the ability to translate between mathematical functions acting on a domain, typically a string of bits, and quantum Hamiltonian operators acting on qubits.
-In particular, mapping Boolean or real functions to Hamiltonians has many important applications to quantum algorithms and heuristics for solving decision problems or approximately solving optimization problems, such as quantum annealing and adiabatic quantum optimization (AQO) \cite{nishimoriQA,farhi2000quantum,mcgeoch2014adiabatic}, or the quantum approximate optimization algorithm and the quantum alternating operator ansatz (QAOA) \cite{Farhi2014,hadfield2017quantum}, or the related variational quantum eigensolver (VQE) \cite{peruzzo2014variational}.
-Explicit Hamiltonian constructions for the application of these algorithms to a variety of important decision and optimization problems can be found in \cite{hadfield2017quantum,LucasIsingNP}.
-These quantum algorithms are promising, in particular, as possible paths towards performing truly useful computation on near-term quantum computing devices.
+A basic requirement of many quantum algorithms is the ability to translate between mathematical functions acting on a domain, typically strings of bits, and quantum mechanical Hamiltonian operators acting on qubits.
+In particular, mapping Boolean or real functions to Hamiltonians has important applications in quantum algorithms and heuristics for solving decision or optimization problems such as quantum annealing and adiabatic quantum optimization ~\cite{nishimoriQA,farhi2000quantum,mcgeoch2014adiabatic}, or the quantum approximate optimization algorithm and quantum alternating operator ansatz (QAOA) \cite{hogg2000quantum,Farhi2014,hadfield2019quantum}, or the related variational quantum eigensolver ~\cite{peruzzo2014variational}.
+Explicit Hamiltonian constructions for the application of these algorithms to a variety of prototypical problems can be found in \cite{hadfield2019quantum,LucasIsingNP}, though prior work has mostly focused on reductions to quadratic Hamiltonians at the expense of additional qubits, for example in the penalty term approach of quantum annealing; we explain how direct (not necessarily quadratic) mappings are desirable for quantum gate model algorithms.
+Such quantum algorithms are promising, in particular, as possible paths towards performing useful computation on near-term quantum computing devices.
 Indeed, decision and optimization problems are ubiquitous across science and engineering, yet often appear to be computationally difficult.
-Despite years of investigation, efficient algorithms for these problems remain elusive \cite{Ausiello2012complexity,AroraBarak}.
+Despite years of investigation, efficient algorithms often remain elusive \cite{Ausiello2012complexity,AroraBarak}.
 Hence, the potential for new approaches to tackling these problems on quantum computers is an exciting development.